Morley Rosenberg

-He is an alumnus of the University of Western Ontario, graduating in 1960 and well as Osgoode Hall, graduating in 1963 and was called to the bar in 1965.
+Rosenberg attended the University of Western Ontario (1960) as well as Osgoode Hall Law School (1963), and was called to the bar in 1965.
 He remained undefeated during his 15 years on Kitchener City Council.
 He was very involved in historic preservation and environmental issues as a sitting member of the Grand River Conservation Authority and was one of the founders of the K-W Bilingual School.

+Rosenberg died in Toronto on May 28, 2024, at the age of 87.